FreeCAD/FreeCAD-documentation/wiki/OpenSCAD_Module.md

 When importing [DXF](DXF.md) set the Draft precision to a sensible amount as this will affect the detection of connected edges.

-If FreeCAD crashes when importing CSG, it is strongly recommended that you enable \"automatically check model after boolean operation\" in {{MenuCommand|Menu → Edit → Preferences → Part Design → Model setting}}.
+If FreeCAD crashes when importing CSG, it is strongly recommended that you enable \"automatically check model after boolean operation\" in **Menu → Edit → Preferences → Part Design → Model setting**.

 ## Tutorials